-Trust.
-Between funders and nonprofits, it’s hard to establish.
+Trust between funders and nonprofits is hard to establish.

-Power dynamics get in the way.
-That’s why SVP gives multi-year grants.
+Power dynamics frequently get in the way.
+That’s why Social Venture Partners gives multi-year grants.
 Building trust takes time, and change doesn’t occur without trust.

 We ask a lot of the nonprofits we partner with.
 We ask them to show us where they’re weak – where they need help.
 It’s not usually the side you show a funder.
 But when we finally have that conversation – that’s when we all know we’re getting somewhere.